alex-bellon/wikipedia/README.md

 - [BBC Redux](https://en.wikipedia.org/wiki/BBC_Redux) - a BBC Research & Development system that digitally records television and radio output in the United Kingdom produced by the British Broadcasting Corporation.
 It has been operating since 2007 and contains several petabytes of recordings and subtitle data.
 - [Cold Reading](https://en.wikipedia.org/wiki/Cold_reading) - a set of techniques used by mentalists, psychics, fortune-tellers, mediums, illusionists (readers), and scam artists to imply that the reader knows much more about the person than the reader actually does.
 - [Curse of the Colonel](https://en.wikipedia.org/wiki/Curse_of_the_Colonel) - an urban legend regarding a reputed curse placed on the Japanese Kansai-based Hanshin Tigers baseball team by deceased KFC founder and mascot Colonel Harland Sanders.
-- [Differential privacy](https://en.wikipedia.org/wiki/Differential_privacy) - a system for publicly sharing information about a dataset by describing the patterns of groups within the dataset while withholding information about individuals in the dataset.
 - [Disambiguation (disambiguation)](https://en.wikipedia.org/wiki/Disambiguation_(disambiguation))
 - [Dooring](https://en.wikipedia.org/wiki/Dooring) - a traffic collision in which a cyclist rides into a car door or is struck by a car door that was opened quickly without checking first for cyclists by using the side mirror and/or performing a proper shoulder check out and back.
 - [Foreign accent syndrome](https://en.wikipedia.org/wiki/Foreign_accent_syndrome) - a medical condition in which patients develop speech patterns that are perceived as a foreign accent that is different from their native accent, without having acquired it in the perceived accent's place of origin.